-The parties understand and agree that the Article 3.1(a) process will be followed for all other exclusions sought.
+The parties understand and agree that the Clause 3.1(a) process will be followed for all other exclusions sought.
+The College will provide a list of positions that are excluded from the bargaining unit of Local 703, BCGEU, upon request.
+It is understood that the current list of excluded positions as of date of ratification will continue unchanged.